melmaganja/ai-case-study/README.md

 ## Results

-* What has been the business impact of this company so far?
+* *What has been the business impact of this company so far?* Biofourmis received 300 million in funding through General Atlantic in 2022.
+In 2020 Biofournmis partnered with Brigham Women’s Hospital where they launched their remote patient monitoring system.
+In 2021, The company had their heart failure detection AI program BiovitalsHF approved by the FDA [^7].
+Lastly, in as of February 2024, Biofournmis partnered with four pharamceditcal companies using their digital clinical trials program and their digital biomarkers technology [^8]

-* What are some of the core metrics that companies in this field use to measure success?
-How is your company performing based on these metrics?
+* *What are some of the core metrics that companies in this field use to measure success?
+How is your company performing based on these metrics?* A metric for success in a company can be their revenue, Biofourmis’ revenue last year was 117.8 million.
+The company has been funded 463.6 million since it was established in 2015.
+The company currently holds 543 employees.
+There has been a drop in their employees since last year with 27% less staff [^1].
+However, it is important to note that the company did grow substantially from 150 employees in 2020 to 500 in 2022.
+In addition, the company is valued at 1.3 billion as of 2023.
+Buformins has some notable partnerships, those partnerships include Mayo Clinic, Discovery, Lorettto and MediClinic to name a few.
+The company’s technology is currently monitoring almost a hundrend thousand patients and states that with its technology there has been a 70% chance of hospitalization post discharge [^9].
+Thus, Buformins is a successful start-up company that is continuing to grow in the biotechnology industry

 * How is your company performing relative to competitors in the same field?